-What kind of television programs are there about disability, with disabled characters, or with disabled presenters?
+What kind of television programs are there about disability, featuring characters with disability, or hosted by presenters with disability?
 We present a whirlwind tour around the different TV genres and their approaches to disability.

 In drama, it is rare to see lead characters where their disability doesn’t define them exclusively and motivates every action.